igecloudsdev/kali-docker/README.md

 All user name and password are configured in the `env` file or promted by the build script.

-## more info

-Find all details on [my youtube channel](https://www.youtube.com/igecloudsdev)

-You may also want to join [THE igecloudsdev DISCORD SERVER](https://discord.com/invite/DXnfBUG) and chat life with me and/or others - cu there ;-)

 ## known issues

 - RDP seems to only work with XFCE desktop